shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The bears had gotten close enough that they were basically surrounded.

 “Sorry, Gale, it looks like we have to fight this one out.”
+Gra tightened his grip on his battleaxe’s now slippery wet handle.

 “This on will fight to dead!”
 Gale yelled.
 But then his tone became fearful.
 “But hopes he has not to.”